google/skia-buildbot/temporal/README.md

 ## Run Temporal Workflow

 Note that these instructions use the pinpoint workflows, namespace, and task queue as examples.
 The default dev task queue is localhost.dev.
-The Pinpoint namespace is perf-internal and the alert grouping namespace is perf-grouping.
+The namespace is perf-internal.

 ### Locally trigger temporal workflow in dev env